-Despite the low frequency of CCE amplifications in most field populations, our experimental insecticide selection showed that the frequency of these resistance alleles increases rapidly in populations submitted to insecticide selection pressure. findings support the highly beneficial effect of these CCE amplifications in the presence of insecticides but also raises the question of their fitness costs in the absence of selective pressure.
+Despite the low frequency of CCE amplifications in most field populations, our experimental insecticide selection showed that the frequency of these resistance alleles increases rapidly in populations submitted to insecticide selection pressure.
+Although the potential role of genetic drift in the increased frequency of these resistance alleles in the selected Mala line cannot be fully excluded, their presence in organophosphate-resistant field populations makes it unlikely.
+Overall, these findings support the highly beneficial effect of these CCE amplifications in the presence of insecticides but also raises the question of their fitness costs in the absence of selective pressure.
 Fitness costs associated with the over-production of detoxification enzymes have been previously described in various insect species (ffrench-Constant & Bass, 2017; Kliot & Ghanim, 2012).
 Direct measurement of energetic resources (e.g. lipids, glycogen and glucose) in Cx. pipiens mosquitoes over-expressing carboxylesterases suggested that resistant individuals carry up to 30% less energetic reserves than their susceptible counterparts (Rivero et al., 2011).
 Such high metabolic cost may explain the favored selection of the shorter (less costly) haplotype B in field populations and laboratory lines showing a high CCE amplification prevalence.
 Although further studies are required to quantify the relative importance of the different CCE genes included in this genomic amplification in insecticide resistance, the frequent over-expression of AAEL023844 in resistant populations, its inclusion in both structural duplication haplotypes and its ability to sequester and metabolize temephos (Grigoraki et al., 2016) support its central role in organophosphate resistance.

 In addition to structural polymorphism, our study revealed extensive copy number variations between resistant individuals in both field populations and laboratory lines with CCE gene copies varying from 3 to ~80 as measured by our TaqMan assay.
-In addition, no significant increase of the frequency of individuals carrying high gene copy number was observed after insecticide the existence of a trade-off between insecticide survival and metabolic costs associated with the over-production of these enzymes.
+In addition, no significant increase in the frequency of individuals carrying high gene copy number was observed after insecticide selection, supporting the existence of a trade-off between insecticide survival and metabolic costs associated with the over-production of these enzymes.
 Such high copy number polymorphism also supports the occurrence of a single duplication event followed by multiple amplification events in Ae. aegypti as suggested in Cx. pipiens and Ae. albopictus (Grigoraki et al., 2017; Guillemaud et al., 1999; Qiao & Raymond, 1995).

-Though our data confirmed the role of this CCE amplification in organophosphate resistance, the involvement of others mechanisms cannot be excluded.
+Though our data supported the role of this CCE amplification in organophosphate resistance, the involvement of others mechanisms cannot be excluded.
 Allelic variations of carboxylesterases have also been associated with organophosphate resistance in mosquitoes (Callaghan et al., 1998; Mouchès et al., 1987).
 Indeed, both allelic variations and genes amplifications coexist in natural populations and can be captured by selection depending on fitness-to-environment relationships (Milesi et al., 2016).
 In Ae. aegypti, a few non-synonymous variations affecting the AAEL023844 gene were associated with temephos resistance in a Thai population (Poupardin et al., 2014).
 However, subsequent functional studies did not support the role of these variations in insecticide sequestration and metabolism (Grigoraki et al., 2016).
 More recently, we combined controlled crosses with pool-sequencing to segregate organophosphate resistance alleles in a multi-resistant population from French Guiana (Cattel et al., 2019).
 Such approach identified a strong selection signature associated with organophosphate resistance at this CCE locus.
 Interestingly, several non-synonymous variations affecting CCE genes were positively associated with insecticide survival while no CNV were detected, suggesting that the selection of particular variants at this locus may also contribute to resistance.
 Further work is required to clarify the interplay between CCE amplifications, sequence polymorphism and their respective roles in insecticide resistance in Ae. aegypti.

 4.3 | A novel TaqMan assay to track organophosphate resistance in Ae. aegypti